varunoberoi/deepstream.io-website-old/pages/tutorials/webrtc.md

 <link href="../assets/css/webrtc.css" type="text/css" rel="stylesheet" />
 Video-Chat with Deepstream and WebRTC
 ==========================================

-###How is this different from other WebRTC libraries?
-Deepstream's WebRTC implementation is on a very high level.
-It abstracts all implementation and connectivity details away and instead offers just two concepts: A phonebook and a call.
-Combined with other deepstream features such as permissioning, records or data-transformation this
+Web Real Time Communication is a great standard that makes it possible to establish video, audio and data-streams directly between two browsers.
+But, there’s a catch: WebRTC requires you to dive deeply into the mechanics of connection establishment, exchange offers, answers and ICE candidates - and you still need a server to establish the call.

+We’ve baked all this directly into deepstream and boiled it down to two concepts: A realtime phonebook that clients can register with and subscribe to – and the ability to call anyone in it.

+Combine this with other deepstream features such as permissioning, records or data-transforms and you can build an amazing realtime app without worrying too much about implementation details.

 ###Demo
 WebRTC example